abuseofnotation/humane-tech/_chapters/00-human-tech.md

 Humane technologies *are timeless*.
 ===

-Because they are often a result of a compromise, inhumane technologies are *bound to have a due date* - a time when some other alternative would prove to be more performat.
+Because they are often a result of a compromise, inhumane technologies are *bound to have a due date* - a time when some other alternative would prove to be more performant.
 Inhumane technologies tend to go out of fashion.
 Human technologies, on the other hand, are often ancient (due to their simplicity), and at the same time, due to their versatility, eternal.

 Humane technologies *are fulfilling to use*.
 ===